ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 "Verifier A" below corresponds to the "Verifier" Figure 5 within {{I-D.ietf-rats-architecture}}.
 And "Relying Party/Verifier B" below corresponds to the union of the "Relying Party" and "Verifier" boxes within Figure 6 of {{I-D.ietf-rats-architecture}}.
 This union is possible because Verifier B can be implemented as a simple, self-contained process.
-The resulting combined process can appraise both the Attestation Result parts as well as the Evidence parts of AR-augmented Evidence to determine whether an Attester qualifies for secure interactions with the Relying Party's resources.
+The resulting combined process can appraise the AR-augmented Evidence to determine whether an Attester qualifies for secure interactions with the Relying Party.
 The specific steps of this process are defined later in this section.

 ~~~